 ABOUT US

-KAKAIA Productions is an audacious production company bringing Polynesian stories to life across Aotearoa (New Zealand) and French Polynesia.
-Founded by award-winning filmmakers Carrisse Uta'i and Kahu Kaiha, KAKAIA champions Indigenous narratives rooted in language, culture, and collaboration.
+KAKAIA Productions is an independent production company bringing Moana Pacific narratives to the screen, working between Aotearoa (New Zealand) and French Polynesia.
+Founded by award-winning filmmakers Carrisse Uta'i and Kahu Kaiha, we champion Indigenous narratives grounded in language, culture, and hope.

-Our short film KÜĪ is currently captivating audiences at international film festivals, while our latest release, O Alofa Nei, O Alofa Nā, funded by NZ On Air/Day One Hāpai Te Haiata, debuted earlier this year.
-We're now in development on our debut feature documentary, Kakaia, Children Of Tiki.
+Our short film KÜĪ is currently captivating audiences at international film festivals, and our latest release, O Alofa Nei, O Alofa Nā, (funded by NZ On Air/Day One Hāpai Te Haiata), premiered in 2025.
+Next, we’re developing our debut feature documentary, Kakaia, Te Tau Tama Ā Tiki (The Children Of Tiki).

 Mālō Lava, Ka'oha Nui, Hello